SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 Your aggression burns tirelessly.
 You gain the following benefits:
 • Increase your Strength or Constitution by 1, up to a maximum of 20.
 • As a bonus action, when wielding a melee weapon in main hand, you can charge up to your speed toward an enemy of your choice and free attack the creature with your main weapon.
+This feature can be used proficiency bonus times per long rest.

 # 107. - *Orcish Fury* © [UB]